 Letter from Mississippi's Commissioner to North Carolina

 Jacob Thompson was born in North Carolina in 1810, graduated from the University of North Carolina in 1831, and was admitted to the bar in 1835.
 Subsequently he moved to Mississippi and began a political career.
 Elected to the House of Representatives in 1838, at the time of the secession crisis he was serving as President Buchanan's Secretary of the Interior, a post he did not resign until after his mission to North Carolina.
+Let me say that again: While serving as an officer in the United States Government, Thompson undertook to lobby the State of North Carolina to secede from the Union.
 During the Civil War he served as a staff officer to Generals Beauregard and Pemberton, and was a member of the Mississippi legislature.
 In 1864, Jefferson Davis named him as Confederate commissioner to Canada, in which capacity he was involved in several shadowy plots.
 After the war he lived in France for a while before returning to the United States, where he died in Memphis, in 1885.
 He is supposed to have embezzled large sums of money from his mission to Canada.

 This text was taken from the December 22, 1860, issue of the Raleigh State Journal, and was sent to me by Prof. Charles Dew.